realA10001986/Time-Circuits-Display/README.md

 Pressing ENTER or "2"/"8" cycles through the list, holding ENTER or pressing "5" selects an item.
 "9" quits the menu.

-#### How to set up the alarm:
+#### How to set up the [alarm](#alarm):

 - Hold ENTER to invoke main menu
-- (Currently, the alarm is the first menu item; otherwise press 2/8 until "ALARM" is shown
+- (Currently, the alarm is the first menu item; otherwise press 2/8 until "ALARM" is shown)
 - Press 5 or ENTER
 - Press 2/8 to toggle the alarm on and off, press 5 or ENTER to proceed
 - Then enter the hour and minutes.
 This works as described above under "Data entry".
 - Choose the weekday(s) by pressing 2/8 to cycle through options
 - Press 5 or ENTER to select
 - If you chose "USER DAYS", press keys 1 through 7 to toggle each day.
-- Press ENTER to proceed
-- "SAVING" is displayed briefly.
+- Press ENTER to proceed to save and quit the menu.
+"SAVING" is displayed briefly.

 Pressing "9" at any point - except when entering hour and minutes - cancels and quits the menu.